Many passengers like to bring a work laptop and a personal laptop with them when they fly.

 It is just during takeoff and landing that your laptop should be switched off.

-How Many Electronic Devices Can I Bring on a Plane?
+Airlines Have Final Say on How Many Electronic Devices You Can Bring

 The TSA do not specify a limit to how many electronic devices you can bring on a plane.